kapilkashyap/yoda/README.md

--p | Command line property to pass a port deploy | /examples (default, this allows you to have more than one deployment directory) -d | Command line property to pass a deployment directory ignore | { directories: Array of directories that can be ignored }
+-p | Command line property to pass a port deploy | /examples (default, this allows you to have more than one deployment directory) -d | Command line property to pass a deployment directory info | false (set to true to display server configuration details, false by default) -i | Command line property to enable showing server configuration on console ignore | { directories: Array of directories that can be ignored }
 imageTypeExtensions | Array of various type extensions for image files that are allowed to be served